-Examples:
+Examples

-- A student under 21 possessing and/or smoking cigarettes, cigars, etc. - A student under 21 possessing and/or using a nicotine dispensing device or electronic nicotine delivery system (ENDS) such as electronic cigarettes, vape pens, hookah pens, etc. - A student using smokeless tobacco or nicotine products.
+- A student under 21, possessing and/or smoking cigarettes, cigars, etc. - A student under 21, possessing and/or using a nicotine dispensing device or electronic nicotine delivery system (ENDS) such as electronic cigarettes, vape pens, hookah pens, etc. - A student using smokeless tobacco or nicotine products - A student using a non-Tobacco or non-Nicotine Vape device